projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

      make -j $(nproc) deb-pkg

-   The kernel build can take 15 minutes on a fast computer but could take 2-3 hours depending on the performance of your development computer.
+   The kernel build can take 15 minutes on a fast computer but could take two to three hours depending on the performance of your development computer.
 When done, the build generates four Debian packages in the directory above the build root directory, as shown by this command::

      ls ../*rtvm*.deb

-   You will see rtvm Debian packages for linux-headers, linux-image (normal and debug), and linux-libc-dev (your filenames might look a bit different):
+   You will see rtvm Debian packages for linux-headers, linux-image (normal and debug), and linux-libc-dev (your file names might look a bit different):

    .. code-block:: console